micro-garden/colorshuffle-plugin/help/colorshuffle.md

 # Color Shuffle Plugin

-**Color Shuffle** is a micro plugin that randomly switches the color scheme whenever you open a file.
+**Color Shuffle** is a plugin that randomly switches the color scheme whenever you open a file.

 ## Features